mfaisal59/EpONet/README.md

 ###### 1) Epipolar Score Computation

-The epipolar score computation code and instructions can be downloaded from [link](https://github.com/mfaisal59/EpipolarScore).
+The epipolar score computation code and instructions can be downloaded from this [EpipolarScore](https://github.com/mfaisal59/EpipolarScore).

 ###### 2) Clone the repository